libvips/libvips/_posts/2023-10-10-What's-new-in-8.15.md

 libvips used to rely on libtiff to manage write of compressed tiles.
-This meant that the selected compression library (libjpeg, perhaps) would run inside the libtiff lock, and compression was therefore single-threaded.
+This meant that the selected compression library (libjpeg, perhaps) would run inside libtiff, and was therefore single-threaded.

 In libvips 8.15, we've taken over control of JPEG and JPEG2000 compression and we now do this ourselves in parallel, leaving only the raw tile